Are We Going To Have A Purge

 Conclusion

 The question of whether we are going to have a purge is a chilling one that reflects deep-seated anxieties about the state of society.
-While the idea of a government-sanctioned annual purge may seem far-fetched, the underlying factors that make such a scenario compelling – inequality, polarization, distrust, and the potential for violence – are very real.
+Now, while the idea of a government-sanctioned annual purge may seem far-fetched, the underlying factors that make such a scenario compelling – inequality, polarization, distrust, and the potential for violence – are very real.
 By understanding these factors and taking proactive steps to strengthen social cohesion, promote economic justice, and restore trust in institutions, we can work to prevent a future where the horrors of The Purge become a reality.